Rainor23/SMB_Inspector/README.md

 Scan single IP's, host files or CIDR ranges.
 Can search for interesting files based of extensions specified.
 Can search for weak file permissions.
+Exports CSV for every found host - allowing for easy reporting.

 TODO:
-Use Threads for Async tasks. e,g, each host has its own thread.
-Refactor code to reduce the spaghetti and follow OOP.
-Create formatted output that can be exported nicely to CSV for reporting tools.
-Create filters such as -interesting which allows ONLY interesting files to be outputted.
-Search for folder permissions.
+Use Threads for Async tasks. e,g, each host has its own thread, Refactor code to reduce the spaghetti and follow OOP, Create formatted output that can be exported nicely to CSV for reporting tools, Create filters such as -interesting which allows ONLY interesting files to be outputted, Search for folder permissions.